 The District respects the rights of its students against arbitrary intrusion of their person and property.
 At the same time, it is the responsibility of school officials to protect the health, safety, and welfare of all students enrolled in the district to promote an environment conducive to student learning.
 The superintendent, principals, and their designees have the right to inspect and search school property and equipment.
 They may also search students and their personal property in which the student has a reasonable expectation of privacy when there is reasonable suspicion to believe such student or property contains illegal items or other items in violation of Board policy or dangerous to the school community.
-School administrators have the responsibility to make a determination at what point the student's right to protection against unreasonable search and seizure is in conflict with the official duty to maintain a safe, orderly, and efficient school.
+School administrators have the responsibility to determine at what point the student's right to protection against unreasonable search and seizure conflicts with the official duty to maintain a safe, orderly, and efficient school.
 School authorities may seize evidence found in the search and disciplinary action may be taken.
-Evidence found which appears to be in violation of the law shall be reported to the appropriate authority.
+Evidence found which appears to violate the law shall be reported to the appropriate authority.